Best daily deals

 The physical buttons make it easy to adjust playback while wearing the headset.

-There are five physical buttons on the JBL Tune 660NC, and they are all on the right ear cup.
+The JBL Tune 660NC has five physical buttons on the right ear cup.
 This creates a bit of a learning curve, but once you remember all the buttons, adjusting playback while wearing the headphones is easy.

 Single pressPress and hold for 2sDouble pressPress and hold for 5s